Curated OER

 Hopping

-Students practice hopping.
-In this physical education lesson plan, students discuss safety rules and respect for others while exercising.
+Young scholars practice hopping.
+For this physical education lesson, students discuss safety rules and respect for others while exercising.
 They practice how to hop and play Hop Freeze Tag.

 Curated OER